uviclibraries/genai-vibe-code-intro/20-audio-recording.md

 ---

 # !!!UNDER CONSTRUCTION!!!
-# Recording High Quality Audio with an iPhone & DJI Mic Mini
+# Recording High Quality Audio with an iPhone or iPad & DJI Mic Mini
 <img src="images/recording-audio-logo.png" style="float:right;width:300px;" alt="decorative">

 Good source audio makes a big difference in an alphabet soundboard.
 Recording with a lavalier microphone like the DJI Mic Mini, instead of your phone's built-in mic, keeps the speaker's distance from the microphone constant for every letter, so all of your files come out at a similar volume with far less room echo.
 This matters most when you are recording with Elders and language keepers, where you may only get one session.